 4. HOA Forms

-New residents should have copies of the different HOA forms that they might need throughout their life in the community.
+New residents should also have copies of the different HOA forms that they might need throughout their life in the community.
+If you don’t have these yet, there are many sample HOA letters to homeowners (including forms) found online.
 This includes:

 - Pet Registration Forms